wangjunlem/msianspr-covid-faq/pca.md

 ## Do I need to do a swab test before going back to Singapore? {#pca-sg-swab}

-No, PRs are exempt from the pre-departure swab test.
+Yes.
+All travellers returning to Singapore must present a negative pre-departure PCR swab test result up to 72 hours before departure to Singapore.
+See [here][MOH SG Pre-Depart Presser].

-However, you will undergo swab tests on the 14th and 21st days of your SHN.
-You will also take a swab test on arrival.
+Additionally, you will undergo swab tests on arrival, and on the 14th and 21st days of your SHN.

 ## Is it possible to stay in the same room for SHN with other people? {#pca-sg-shn-share}